-Whistleblower Joshua Dean, ex-worker at Boeing supplier, dies
+Whistleblower who accused Boeing supplier of ignoring defects dies

 Former Spirit AeroSystems employee Joshua Dean dies after sudden illness, family says.

-A whistleblower who accused a Boeing supplier of ignoring defects in the production of the 737 MAX has died after a sudden illness, family members and his former employer have said.
+A whistleblower who accused a Boeing supplier of ignoring defects in the production of the 737 MAX has died, family members and his lawyer have said.

-Joshua Dean, a former Spirit AeroSystems employee who alleged he was fired in retaliation for flagging lax standards at the company’s Wichita, Kansas, manufacturing plant, died on Tuesday, his aunts and sister said in posts on Facebook.
+Joshua Dean, a former Spirit AeroSystems employee who alleged he was fired in retaliation for flagging lax standards at the company’s Wichita, Kansas, manufacturing plant, died on Tuesday after a sudden illness, his aunts and sister said in posts on social media.

 Keep readinglist of 4 items